-Since the MEng is accredited as part of a five-year program with one-year of co-op experience, it is not typically well-suited for students who have not matriculated through the preceding four years at Speed School.
-Therefore, almost all students who earn an undergraduate degree at a school or university other than the University of Louisville pursue the MS degree instead of the MEng degree.
+Since the Civil Engineering MEng is accredited as part of a five-year program with one-year of co-op experience, it is only available for students who have matriculated through the Civil Engineering bachelor degree program at Speed School.
+Therefore, students who earn an undergraduate degree at a school or university other than the University of Louisville pursue the MS degree instead of the MEng degree.

 Master of Engineering Program Educational Objectives

 The purpose of the five-year Master of Engineering Program is to bring together the faculty, staff, and capital resources to meet the following program educational objectives:

 - In accordance with our mission statement, provide instruction and associated activities necessary for our graduates to grow from technical competency to professional proficiency

 - Foster an appreciation in our graduates for professional development and life-long learning

 - Provide an educational experience that inspires our graduates to exhibit leadership and team-building skills

 - Promote service by our graduates to the profession, and to society